vista-art/fragmentcolor/docs/api/targets/texture_target/hidden/resize_js.md

 Web-specific marshalling for [`TextureTarget::resize`](https://fragmentcolor.org/api/targets/texture_target/resize) that accepts a JS-side `Size` shape and returns a `JsError`.

-Hidden from the public website — the canonical [`resize`](https://fragmentcolor.org/api/targets/texture_target/resize) page documents the behaviour for every binding.
+Hidden from the public website.
+The canonical [`resize`](https://fragmentcolor.org/api/targets/texture_target/resize) page documents the behaviour for every binding.